LIKO-12/LIKO-12/docs/Documentation/Peripherals/GPU/README.md

 * [screenHeight](/Documentation/Peripherals/GPU/screenHeight.md): Returns the height of the screen.
 * [screenSize](/Documentation/Peripherals/GPU/screenSize.md): Returns the dimensions of the screen.
 * [screenWidth](/Documentation/Peripherals/GPU/screenWidth.md): Returns the width of the screen.
-* [screenshot](/Documentation/Peripherals/GPU/screenshot.md): Takes a screenshot of the canvas (without the cursor), and returns it's imagedata.
+* [screenshot](/Documentation/Peripherals/GPU/screenshot.md): Takes a screenshot of the canvas (without the cursor), and returns its imagedata.
 * [startGifRecording](/Documentation/Peripherals/GPU/startGifRecording.md): Start LIKO-12 screen Gif recording by code.
 * [termHeight](/Documentation/Peripherals/GPU/termHeight.md): Returns height of the terminal in characters.
 * [termSize](/Documentation/Peripherals/GPU/termSize.md): Returns size of the terminal in characters.